next-theme/theme-next-docs/source/docs/third-party-services/math-equations.md

 # Math Formulas Render Support
 math:
   # Default (false) will load mathjax / katex script on demand.
-  # That is it only render those page which has `mathjax: true` in Front-matter.
+  # That is it only render those page which has `mathjax: true` in front-matter.
   # If you set it to true, it will load mathjax / katex srcipt EVERY PAGE.
   every_page: false